Phumudzo96/Meun/README.md

 E.g. your program could print:
 Order conﬁrmation!
 You have ordered:

-Chicken nuggets
+Chicken nuggets,
-Fish and chips
+Fish and chips,
 Spaghetti bolognaise